mikaelvesavuori/lambda-dynamic-prerenderer/README.md

 All of this magic can be fairly tedious to work with from scratch, especially if you are not accustomed to AWS.
 Combined with the slow deployment times, it’s not really the most user-friendly mini-project I’ve done.
 I hope I spare some of you out there a bit of wasted effort!

 The below helps with the overall steps for setting everything up, with some steps automated and some manual.
-Since my last version, Serverless Framework has added more support for Lambda@Edge functions, but still not enough to make my capable of deploying all the functions and setting up the Cloudfront the way it's needed.
+Since my last version, Serverless Framework has added more support for Lambda@Edge functions, but still not enough to make me capable of deploying all the functions and setting up Cloudfront the way it's supposed to be.
 Note that I am not saying it's not possible, but you won't find it working like that in this repo.
-[You should be able to automate everything (minus function deployment) through Terraform](https://transcend.io/blog/lambda-edge-functions-in-terraform) if that's your poison of choice.
+[You should be able to automate everything (minus function deployment) through Terraform](ttps://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudfront_distribution) if that's your poison of choice.

 _An improvement on this prerenderer would be to include render-caching capabilities so you need to do less processing._